Chapter 5. COM Servers

 most circumstances, you shouldn’t use two of these Registry macros.

-macro relies upon the old
+The DECLARE_REGISTRY macro relies upon the old

-is no longer used as of ATL 7; if you try to use DECLARE_REGISTRY
+ATL 3 CComModule class to do its work.
+CComModule is no longer used as of ATL 7; if you try to use DECLARE_REGISTRY in an ATL 7 or 8 project, you’ll see

-compile errors resulting from references to the deprecated CComModule
+compile errors resulting from references to the deprecated CComModule class.
+Unless you’re porting an ATL 3 project

-to ATL 7+, you should not use DECLARE_REGISTRY
+to ATL 7+, you should not use DECLARE_REGISTRY.

 The second Registry macro to steer clear of is

-macro.
-This macro simply returns S_OK
+the DECLARE_NO_REGISTRY macro.
+This macro simply returns S_OK from the UpdateRegistry method, so no class

 information is entered in the Registry.
 The intent was that